sohel-pathan/Interactive-card-details-form/README.md

 - View the optimal layout depending on their device's screen size
 - See hover, active, and focus states for interactive elements on the page

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ### Expected behaviour

 - Update the details on the card as the user fills in the fields
 - Validate the form fields when the form is submitted
 - If there are no errors, display the completed state
 - Reset the form when the user clicks "Continue" on the completed state

-## Got feedback for us?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀